 Further big-ticket infrastructure investment has been earmarked for the near future, due to the priority that’s been given on increasing Waikato’s capacity in the sector.

-Te Waka and Freight and Logistics
+Te Waka and the Freight and Logistics Sector

 Te Waka has played a leading role in helping to develop the freight and logistics industry with the development of the 2022 Freight Action Plan.
 The Plan highlights the growth potential for the industry, and outlines key enablers for realising that potential.